Philosophy, Computing, and Artificial Intelligence

 I am near the cheese and I pick up the cheese

-These subgoals are pushed onto the query list (but is really a goal stack).
-So now the list is
+These subgoals are pushed onto the query list (really a goal stack).
+Now the list is

 I am near the cheese and I pick up the cheese and I eat the cheese

-In its thinking, the fox can unify "I am near cheese" (the first entry in the query list) with the head of the second rule in the KB.
+The fox can unify "I am near cheese" (the first entry in the query list) with the head of the second rule in the KB.
 This introduces new subgoals.
-So now the fox's goal list becomes
+Now the fox's goal list becomes

 The crow has cheese and